nbe95/advent-of-code-2025/README.md

 - `pdm input nn`: Fetch and store puzzle input for day _n_.
   - _SESSION_ID_ must be specified in `.env` file.

-## Evaluation and Findings
+## Personal Findings

 - Day 01
   - Test first, code later.
 - Day 02
   - The first solution that comes to mind is presumably not the best/fastest/easiest one.
   - Requirements changed?
 Starting anew can be better and faster than modifying the existing solution.
 - Day 03
   - The best software design is only as good as it fits real-world input.
 - Day 05